vckyou/Reforestation/README.md

-## What’s brown and sounds like a bell?
-Dung!
+## I tried to write a chemistry joke, but could never get a reaction.